-- The exemption from duties, taxes and restrictions applicable provided for relief consignments should include76 a waiver from economic export prohibitions or restrictions, and export duties and taxes otherwise payable; as well as a waiver from import prohibitions and restrictions, and import duties and taxes, for relief consignments received as gifts by approved organizations for use by or under the control of such organizations, or for distribution free of charge by them or under their control. - Goods imported for humanitarian purposes, i.e. medical, surgical and laboratory equipment and other relief consignments that do not qualify for the exemption for relief consignments, should be granted temporary admission with total relief from import duties and taxes, and without the application of economic import restrictions or prohibitions; - Temporary admission of such goods should not be subject to stricter conditions than the following: - In order to qualify for that exemption, the goods should be owned by a person established outside the territory of temporary admission and should be made available free of charge. - Medical, surgical and laboratory equipment should be intended for use by hospitals and other medical institutions which, finding themselves in exceptional circumstances, have urgent need of it, and must not be readily available in sufficient quantity in the territory of temporary admission; and - Relief consignments should be dispatched to persons approved by the competent authorities in the territory of temporary admission.
+- Accelerated and simplified clearance procedures for relief consignments should be provided38 so that the customs clearance of relief consignments is carried out as a matter of priority and simplified and expedited clearance procedures can be used, such as the lodging of a simplified, provisional or incomplete declaration, pre-arrival declarations, clearance outside normal hours and without normal charges as well as examination/sampling in exceptional circumstances only.
+Such clearance procedures should be provided for in the customs legislation and the necessary procedures should be planned for in advance and documented so that they can be implemented in short order. - The exemption from duties, taxes and restrictions applicable provided for relief consignments should include39 a waiver from economic export prohibitions or restrictions, and from export duties and taxes otherwise payable, as well as a waiver from import prohibitions and restrictions, and from import duties and taxes, for relief consignments received as gifts by approved organizations for use by or under the control of such organizations, or for distribution free of charge by them or under their control. - Goods imported for humanitarian purposes, i.e. medical, surgical and laboratory equipment and other relief consignments that do not qualify for the exemption for relief consignments, should be granted temporary admission with total relief from import duties and taxes, and without the application of economic import restrictions or prohibitions; - Temporary admission of such goods should not be subject to stricter conditions than the following: - In order to qualify for that exemption, the goods should be owned by a person established outside the territory of temporary admission and should be made available free of charge. - Medical, surgical and laboratory equipment should be intended for use by hospitals and other medical institutions which, finding themselves in exceptional circumstances,

-97.100.
-In addition to the general guidance regarding accelerated and simplified clearance, whenever possible, an inventory of the goods together with a written undertaking to re-export should be accepted for medical, surgical and laboratory equipment in lieu of a customs document and security.
+See Standards 2 and 3 of Chapter 5 of the Specific Annex J to the Revised Kyoto Convention.

-98.101.
-Temporary admission of relief consignments should be granted without a Customs document or security being required.
-However, the Customs authorities may require an inventory of the goods, together with a written undertaking to re-export.
+Recommended Practices 5 and 6 of Chapter 5, Specific Annex J to the Revised Kyoto Convention.

-99.102.
-The time period for temporary admission should be determined in accordance with the needs for medical, surgical and laboratory equipment; and should be at least twelve months for relief consignments.
+- have urgent need of it, and must not be readily available in sufficient quantity in the territory of temporary admission; and - Relief consignments should be dispatched to persons approved by the competent authorities in the territory of temporary admission. - 100.
+In addition to the general guidance regarding accelerated and simplified clearance, whenever possible, an inventory of the goods together with a written undertaking to re-export should be accepted for medical, surgical and laboratory equipment in lieu of a customs document and security. - 101.
+Temporary admission of relief consignments should be granted without a customs document or security being required.
+However, the customs authorities may require an inventory of the goods, together with a written undertaking to re-export. - 102.
+The time period for temporary admission should be determined in accordance with the needs for medical, surgical and laboratory equipment and should be at least twelve months for relief consignments.